|Nutrition Facts (per serving)|

 Apricots have such tender skin and are such a fragile fruit, there really is no need to blanch and peel them.
 Just cut in half along the seam line and pit them.
 You don't even have to slice the apricots for this recipe.

-1/2 cup plus 1 teaspoon granulated white sugar, divided
+1/2 cup plus 1 teaspoon granulated sugar, divided

-- Place apricot halves in a separate large bowl and stir in lemon juice.
+Place the apricot halves in a separate large bowl and stir in the lemon juice.
 Add the sugar mixture to the apricots and toss gently to mix.
-Pour into pie crust.
+Pour into the pastry-lined pie pan.

-- Place pie plate on a sheet pan and bake for 35 to 40 minutes, or until golden and apricot filling just begins to bubble through the slits.
+Place the pie on a sheet pan and bake for 35 to 40 minutes, or until golden and apricot filling just begins to bubble through the vents.

-- Sprinkle the top of the pie with the 1 teaspoon white sugar as soon as it comes out of the oven.
-Cool before serving.
+Sprinkle the top of the pie with the 1 teaspoon granulated sugar as soon as it comes out of the oven.
+Cool completely before serving.

-If you are not familiar with apricots, you may not be sure what to look for in the produce section of your supermarket or at the farm stand.
-Apricots are a stone fruit, smaller than a peach and softer than a plum.
+Apricots are a stone fruit, smaller than a peach, and softer than a plum.
 Ripe apricots are a golden orange color with a hint of red, and the skin should be smooth and void of any wrinkles, dents, or cuts.
 You want to make sure the apricots are at least the size of a golf ball and should be firm to the touch but give a little when pressed; avoid very soft or mushy fruit.
 You can buy hard apricots and ripen them at home, but do not buy hard apricots that are slightly green; they will not ripen properly.